vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 }
 ```

-By defining the relationship, Vuex ORM is going to use those relationships to construct data when storing, modifying and fetching data from Vuex Store.
+By defining the relationship, Vuex ORM is going to use those relationships to construct data when storing, modifying, and fetching data from the Vuex Store.

 ## One To One